ncov-ic/welcome/README.md

 ### Shared source code

 All our source code is on GitHub within the [ncov-ic](https://github.com/ncov-ic) organisation.
-If you are not a member of this organisation, please contact Rich, Natsuko, Katy or Amy.
+If you are not a member of this organisation, please contact Rich, Natsuko, Katy or Amy **and include your github username**.
 You're not a member if you can't read the [ncov-outputs](https://github.com/ncov-ic/ncov-outputs) repo.

+If you do not know your github username, click the little icon on the top right of the [github landing page](https://github.com).

 In addition, you must also be a member of the [mrc-ide](https://github.com/mrc-ide/) organisation.
-If you're not sure ask Rich or Wes.
+If you're not sure ask Rich or Wes, again including your github username.

 **Please do not use private repositories on your personal github accounts**